-KathKriti ‘Wall Panels That Embrace The Culture of India’
+KathKriti ‘Wall Panels That Embrace The Natural Beauty Of Rescued Waste ‘Teak’ From India’

 The word ‘Kath’ meaning ‘Wood or Timber’ in India, and ‘Kriti’ meaning handicraft or handicrafts, put them together and you have KathKriti.

 KathKriti is a series of wall panels created from waste teak wood, reflecting in part some of the ‘Art of India’ within the cultures of certain regions.